 Term after Initial Establishment of MPC.
 Citizen members shall serve a term of four (4) years after the initial establishment of the MPC (IC 36-7-4-218)

-The Hancock County Area Plan Commission shall appoint a designated representative from its body to serve as an advisor to the MPC (IC 36-7-4-213).
+The Hancock County Area Plan Commission may appoint a designated representative from its body to serve as an advisor to the MPC (IC 36-7-4-213).

 Certification.
 The clerk of the Town Council shall certify members appointed by their respective bodies, and the Town Council President shall certify their appointments.
 The certificates shall be sent to and made a part of the records of the MPC (IC 36-7-4-212).

 Removal of Members.
-Members may be removed from the MPC by the respective appointing authority prior to the end of their term for failure to appear at three (3) consecutive, regularly scheduled MPC meetings.
+Members may be removed from the MPC by the respective appointing authority prior to the end of their term for failure to appear at three (3) consecutive, regularly scheduled MPC meetings, and/or at the discretion of the those having the power to Appoint.

 Article 3: Duties and Powers